Hydroxide538/Agent_Alpaca_Generation/README.md

-# CrewAI Workflow Manager for Synthetic Data & RAG
+# Synthetic Alpaca Training Data from Docs

 A comprehensive web-based interface for managing CrewAI workflows focused on synthetic data generation and RAG (Retrieval-Augmented Generation) implementation.
 This project provides a modern frontend and robust backend to leverage CrewAI's multi-agent capabilities with support for multiple LLM providers and an advanced LLM competition system.